 At least not at the moment.
 It is currently happening in Sweden what happened in Spain in the 2000s.
 Investors see a new source of income, the clubs are emerging very quickly.
 Today there is more demand than supply so everything is fine for these clubs which can afford to apply slightly higher prices than elsewhere especially during peak hours.

-It could be that the year 2021 is still as strong, but thereafter the padel will stagnate, prices will be more competitive and the municipalities will certainly create their own centers which will compete with the private ones.
+It is possible that 2021 will be as strong as ever, but after that padel will stagnate, prices will be more competitive and municipalities will certainly create their own centres that will compete with private ones.

 These figures are given by Matchi which is the most widely used software in Sweden with more than 80% of the market.